Back to results

 • Pre-booking not required

 No longer a religious institution, it is currently the Oxford college with the highest proportion of state sector students.
-The current Principal is Helen Mountfield KC, renowned practitioner and academic expert in constitutional law, human rights and equality law, with particular experience in the education sector.
+The current Principal, Helen Mountfield KC, has particular experience in the education sector.

-Visitors for Open Doors will be able to access the Chapel, Old Hall, Main Library and the Crypt Café, where refreshments will be available to purchase.
-There will be a fun trail in the Main Library for young visitors too.
+Visitors for Open Doors will be able to access the Chapel, Old Hall, Main Library and the Crypt Cafe, where refreshments will be available.
+There will be an architectural themed display and fun trail in the Main Library for young visitors too.

 Timings & Tours